BodinoMing/ielts/speaking.md

 How you use this invention
 Whether it is difficult to use it

- Honestly speaking, when it comes to an invention that I use on a regular basiss, I must admit, it's none other than.
+ Honestly speaking, when it comes to an invention that I use on a regular basiss, I must admit, **it's none other than.**

- i choose this invention because  incredibly convenient and quick, in addition to that it has completely transformed the way we conduct financial transactions.
+ i choose this invention **because** ... incredibly convenient and quick, in addition to that it has completely transformed the way we conduct financial transactions.

- to begin/start with, you need to have a smartphone and a mobile payment app such as Google Pay, Samsung Pay, or Apple Pay installed on your device.
+ **to begin/start with**, you need to have a smartphone and a mobile payment app such as Google Pay, Samsung Pay, or Apple Pay installed on your device.
 You can then link your bank account or credit/debit card to your mobile payment app.

- It also should be noted that when making a purchase in person at a retail store, you simply need to open the mobile payment app, select the card you want to use, and tap your phone on the contactless payment terminal.
+ **It also should be noted tha**t when making a purchase in person at a retail store, you simply need to open the mobile payment app, select the card you want to use, and tap your phone on the contactless payment terminal.
 The payment is almost instant, and you do not need to swipe your card or enter a PIN.
 Making a mobile payment for an online purchase is similar.
 You select the mobile payment option during checkout, confirm the transaction on your phone, and the transaction is complete.

 Overall, I think mobile payment is relatively easy to use, especially as mobile payment apps become more intuitive and widely adopted.
-It is also a more secure payment method compared to traditional payment methods as your sensitive information is securely stored within your mobile payment app.

-in the future,In the long run, I believe that mobile payments will become the primary way that people conduct their transactions.
-From this moment on, I plan to continue using mobile payments whenever I can, and I would encourage others to do the same.
+in the future,, I plan to continue using mobile payments whenever I can, and I would encourage others to do the same.

 1. **Are there inventions that have changed the world?
 How?**

 To tell you the truth, there have been many inventions that have had a profound impact on the world.
 I will give a few reasons to explain how they changed the world.

-First and foremost,  Many inventions have greatly improved the quality of life for people all over the world.For example, the invention of medical technologies such as X-rays, antibiotics, or pacemakers have saved countless lives and improved the health of millions.
+**First and foremost,**  Many inventions have greatly **improved the quality of life** for people all over the world.For example, the invention of medical technologies such as X-rays, antibiotics, or pacemakers have saved countless lives and improved the health of millions.
 In addition, other inventions such as electricity, running water, or the telephone have made people’s lives more comfortable and convenient.

- Another thing that comes to mind, Inventions have also been a driving force behind economic growth and progress.
-For instance, the printing press, industrial machinery, and the internet have all brought about significant changes in industries such as publishing, manufacturing, and communication.
-These changes have allowed countries to become more productive, create new jobs, and generate wealth.
+ **Another thing that comes to mind,** Inventions have also been a **driving force behind economic growth and progress**.
+For instance, the printing press, industrial machinery, and the internet have all brought about **significant changes** in industries such as publishing, manufacturing, and communication.
+These changes have allowed countries to **become more productive, create new jobs, and generate wealth.**

 **What are the qualities of a scientist?**